 The main flock freely roams the acreage where they run the place.
 We provide them with organic feed, although they love to forage.
 We also provide them with pools so they can have plenty of water to drink, clean, and be ducks.

 HOW AND WHEN CAN WE GET EGGS?

 Like chickens, ducks lay from spring to fall while taking the winter off.
 They lay heaviest in the spring as though to make up for lost time.
 We’ll be back at the Clear Lake Farmers Market in May.
-For the rest of this fall until they stop, and then next spring, we sell our duck eggs for $6/doz.
-Contact us and we’ll schedule a time and place to meet and deliver eggs.
+We sell our duck eggs for $8/doz.
+Contact us or visit our store and we’ll schedule a time and place to meet and deliver eggs.
 We will deliver within 25ish miles of Meservey.
 For 3 dozen or less, we will deliver for $5.
 For 4 dozen or more, delivery is FREE!
 Duck eggs will keep for a couple months in a refrigerator, likely even longer.

-For payments, we take cash or card in person, and we also accept cryptocurrency.
+For payments, we take cash or card in person, card on our store, and we also accept cryptocurrency.
 If you pay online, your card will be processed via PayPal.
 We NEVER store card data on our website.

 WHY A HIGHER PRICE THEN CHICKEN EGGS?

-But, as the advantages of duck eggs are coming out, there has been a large increase in recent years of duck eggs coming to market.
-And we are excited to bring this to the north Iowa market.
+And as the advantages of duck eggs are coming out, there has been a large increase in recent years of duck eggs coming to market.
+And we are excited to bring this to the north Iowa area.